MrUbun2/MrUbun2/README.md

 # hi, i'm carter
-i'm a pansexual furry, and my pronouns are he/they i know a few programming languages and i'm fluent in most of them
+i'm a pansexual furry and my pronouns are he/they

+i know a few programming languages and i'm fluent in most of them
 | language | fluency score |
 | --- | --- |